 This group is intended for individuals who could benefit from connecting with others and learning new tools for regulation and self-care.

-An open weekly support group for individuals of any gender identities who have experienced any form of sexualized violence.
+An open weekly support group for individuals of any gender identities who have experienced any form of sexual violence.

 About the Facilitator

 Shereen شيرين Khan, PhD, RCC is a settler from South Asian and Middle Eastern descent, having lived internationally before making the beautiful unceded territories of the Musqueam, Squamish and Tsleil-Waututh nations a place to call home.
 She is passionate about ending the stigma of mental health illness, trauma and sexualized violence.
 She is drawn to multicultural, anti-oppressive and trauma-informed practices as she acknowledges that human beings are wired for connection and we all have a right to feel good in our bodies.
 Both connection and bodily experiences cannot be framed without healthy boundaries and reexamination and shift of our cultural norms around sexual harm being an unavoidable part of life for Women, IBIPOC, Trans, Non-Binary and LGBTQ2 communities.